Our vision is to create sustainable communities through caring for and protecting endangered Asian elephants.

 In June 2013 when Sangita visited India for her father’s first death anniversary she made a spontaneous visit to the forests of Wyanad.
 It transformed her life forever, guiding her to her ultimate mission: to save Asian elephants.

-Voice for Asian Elephants Society is a culmination of Iyer’s lifelong work.
+Voices for Asian Elephants is a culmination of Iyer’s lifelong work.
 She started out as a biologist and realized the interdependence of so many organisms in the intricate web of life.
 She yearned to share her knowledge with the masses so people will revere the laws of nature and become empowered to protect our magical natural world.
 With a bachelor’s degree in Biology, she pursued studies in broadcast journalism and a Master’s degree in environmental education communication.
 Her academic background, exceptional communication and production skills have equipped her with knowledge and tools to influence changes.

-Thus, VFAES is an intersection between science and storytelling – a unique way of communicating scientific information in a manner that would resonate with people, and inspire them to end elephant slavery.
+Thus, VFAE is an intersection between science and storytelling – a unique way of communicating scientific information in a manner that would resonate with people, and inspire them to end elephant slavery.
 By helping people understand that saving elephants would really mean saving all of the species in the forest ecosystems, people will realize the significant role that elephants play in weaving together the web of life.